-There were two primary theories that came out of the skills approach.
+Two primary theories came out of the skills approach.
 The first was Katz’s three-skill approach (Northouse, 2016).
 This model suggested that an effective leader would need technical, human, and conceptual skills.
-Essentially, a great leader would have a proficiency to do the work, be able to work with others and have the ability to work with a variety of concepts and ideas.
+Essentially, a great leader would have the proficiency to do the work, be able to work with others and have the ability to work with a variety of concepts and ideas.

 The second theory created under the skills approach was Mumford’s skills model of leadership (Northouse, 2016).
 This model defined five primary competencies of effective leadership.
 These were individual attributes, leadership outcomes, experience, and environmental influences.
-With that, it suggests that the effectiveness of a leader all depends on how that leader’s competencies are impacted by that leader’s attributes, experiences, and environment.
+With that, it suggests that a leader’s effectiveness depends on how that leader’s competencies are impacted by that leader’s attributes, experiences, and environment.

 The appeal of this approach was that leadership became available to almost anyone.
 If someone can develop and learn, then they can learn leadership skills.
 This is a great advantage to organizations as a whole.
 Additionally, it provided a solid structure for leadership development, which provided a level of duplication.

 The cons of this theory are two-fold.
 First, Skills theory is not precise or predictable.
-This means that the results of any leadership development or training could not be guaranteed.
+This means that the results of any leadership development or training cannot be guaranteed.
 The second downside is that skills theory, from an organizational standpoint, is generally considered useful but uncertain.

-Much like how it sounds, Behavioral Theories are rooted in the specific behaviors a leader might have.
-These behaviors might include how they act in general, how they act towards followers, the things they do, and so on.
+Much like it sounds, Behavioral Theories are rooted in a leader’s specific behaviors.
+These behaviors might include how they act in general, towards followers, the things they do, and so on.
 In this line of thinking, a leader’s behavior would ultimately determine that leader’s success and potential to influence.

 Such theories have a decent appeal because behaviors can often be temporarily conditioned.
 As a result, many leadership development programs are based on behavioral methods.
 Unfortunately, that’s also probably why the results of many leadership development programs don’t last or why some have decided that such programs don’t work (Northouse, 2016).
 Behavioral theories are neither refined nor reliable.
 Aside from the lack of consistency, such theories are usually not associated with specific outcomes and don’t prove anything considered to be necessary.